Flaky sheets of delicate phyllo encase a deliciously spiced apple and pear filling in this old-fashioned strudel.—Joanie Fuson, Indianapolis, Indiana

 - 1/3 cup butter, melted

-- In a large bowl, combine 2 tablespoons sugar, flour, cinnamon, lemon peel and nutmeg.
+- In a large bowl, combine 2 tablespoons sugar, flour, cinnamon, lemon zest and nutmeg.
 Add the apples, pears and extracts; toss to coat.

 - Place one sheet of phyllo dough on a work surface; lightly brush with butter.
 (Keep remaining phyllo covered with plastic wrap and a damp towel to prevent it from drying out.)
 Layer with seven more sheets of phyllo, brushing each layer with some of the butter.